 People who want to know more about you for a job, as a referee or even for a presenting opportunity will always Google your name.
 Your LinkedIn profile will appear high up on the first search page, and usually influences their opinion.
-Let’s get started on some simple upgrades – install the LinkedIn app on your phone if that’s the easiest way to edit.
+Use these 3 steps to boost your Linkedin profile and impact: build a complete and professional profile; grow your circle of connections; and increase your influence by sharing quality content.
 Each of the terms used below eg ‘Summary’ refer to the heading you will see when you edit your profile.

 Update your Photo – no cheap selfies or party shots!
 If you need a new photo, use ‘portrait photo’ mode on your phone, and get someone to take it in bright, flat light, to avoid shadows eg in a room facing a window.
 If you want to go further, professional portrait photos can be done at relatively low cost – get a few done, maybe also with family or partner.
 You can also add a horizontal banner photo up the top of your profile – use a favourite picture of hospitality or a travel location.
 I use one of a beachside beer garden 😉